tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 Here is a simple demonstration of a function that acts like a class.
 The idea of inheritance gets very tricky to implement early on with this design architecture.
 From my personal view point, functional programming feels more adaptable for smaller tasks.
-Object oriented programming is nice for laying out systems that you know will have similarities to pass between your data as with a parent and child setup.
+Object oriented programming is nice for laying out systems that will have similarities to pass between the data being used as with a parent and child setup.

-I think this example illustrates something interesting.
-You can see `createPerson()` has a private variable named `_name`.
+This example illustrates something interesting.
+We can see `createPerson()` has a private variable named `_name`.
 The underscore is a convention, indicating to other developers that it is intended to be private.
 This convention can be seen in other programming languages as well, but it is not enforced directly from the name of a variable.
 To properly enforce this we would need access modifiers like we had with classes.